kataszt/kataszt/README.md

 - 🔭 I’m currently working on a full-time student, and a part-time Property advisor at a company
 - 🌱 I’m currently learning Business Informatics Major on University of Pannonia, im in my second year here, it is quite cool.
 I'm leaning more into the coding / programming than the business model itself, so it is quite cool in my opinion!
 - The programming languages that I am familiar and know some about is:
   - Python
   - Basic Webdev langs (HTML, JS, CSS)
   - C# (still learning it, quite hard to learn by myself)
   - I truly like DSA, but I need to sharpen that skill, but I find it interesting
 - If you have any tips tricks for me to "Level up" just share your ideas!
 - 🤔 I’m looking for help in mostly all programming languages, I just want to be able to work in this industry for a lifetime
 - 💬 If you have any question for me, you can
 - 📫  reach me:
-      On instagram:
+- On **instagram**:
       - @fekatica

-      On email:
+- **On email**:
-          szedlacsekd@gmail.com
+        - szedlacsekd@gmail.com
-       even on Messenger:
+- Even on **Messenger**:
-          Dominik Szedlacsek
+        - Dominik Szedlacsek
-      or on twitter ( I ain't gonna call it on it's current name):
+- or on **twitter** ( I ain't gonna call it on it's current name):
-          @sz_domdom
+        - @sz_domdom
-      So I'm on most socials!
+- _So I'm on most socials!_
 - ⚡ Fun fact:
      - I truly love learning languages, both programming and basic languages:
          - Hungarian